 If you want to make your living space more aromatic, we have a few tips.
 Luckily, most of them cost very little and can add pleasant smells to your environment.

-- Deep clean and vacuum your carpets.
+• Deep clean and vacuum your carpets regularly.
 Especially if you have pets, it’s essential to clean your carpets often.
-If you don’t, you’ll still want to give the carpets some TLC with baking soda and a thorough vacuum.
-Many people tout baking soda as the ultimate odor killer – plus, you can use it on multiple surfaces.
+However, even if you don’t have pets, your carpets could still benefit from some TLC with baking soda and a thorough vacuum.
+Many people tout baking soda as the ultimate odor killer—plus, it’s versatile and can be used on multiple surfaces.
+For an even more effective solution, consider hiring Pride Carpet Cleaning, a trusted service that ensures your carpets are fresh, spotless, and free from deep-seated dirt.

 Final thoughts on how scientists better understand how our sense of smell alerts us to danger